AI Assistant for Mac

 Does GuideLayer work like ChatGPT in a browser tab?

-Do I need a separate GuideLayer cloud account?
+Do I need a GuideLayer-hosted AI account?

 Can it point at buttons in any Mac app?